Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Results

 While resistance manipulation was successfully performed on most qubits, a fraction broke during the procedure.
 Electrostatic discharge (ESD) is unlikely the cause, as manipulation was initiated and sustained on all qubits for some time.
-Notably, failures occurred predominantly early in the process, with approximately half of the failures occurring within the first \SI{6}{\minute}.
+Notably, failures occurred predominantly early in the process, with approximately half of the failures occurring within the first \SI{6}{\minute} as shown in \ref{section:dielectric_breakdown_results}.
 We attribute the elevated failure rate primarily to fabrication issues in the \textit{high-dose} wafer.
 This wafer was produced using a newly commissioned evaporator for which the fabrication process had not yet been optimized; subsequent analysis revealed a less uniform deposition rate compared to other wafers studied here.
+Similarly, we note that $R_W \cdot A$ of the \textit{high-dose} junctions being \SI{0.79}{\nano\ohm\meter\squared}, is lower than that of the \textit{medium-dose 1} junctions, which measured \SI{0.87}{\nano\ohm\meter\squared} $19$ days after deposition.
+This difference can thus not be attributed to aging, and suggests that fabrication-dependent factors have contributed to either the lower $R_W \cdot A$ of the \textit{high-dose} wafer; or, the higher $R_W \cdot A$ of the \textit{medium-dose} wafer, for instance from its additional thermal exposure during fabrication.
 Additional dielectric breakdown data for junctions from this wafer are presented in \ref{section:dielectric_breakdown_results}.
 Further work is needed to distinguish whether failures stem from the manipulation protocol or wafer-specific defects.